 Sometimes, when either party is consumed with worry, a kind of emotional paralysis can set in.
 Luckily that is rare, but I have seen it.
 Buying and selling a home is extremely stressful, and once in awhile it coincides with other things: the death of a family member, a diagnosis of cancer, a divorce, a relocation that one party doesn’t want.
 So many things can happen at the same time.
 You may have heard the saying that “a confused mind says no”.
 With real estate, the confused mind doesn’t write or accept an offer, or doesn’t move forward as planned.

 The trouble is that if you’ve made a promise in the contract, you don’t actually have many options for changing your mind in escrow – at least not in most cases.
-You’d need to talk to your attorney about how to get out of the contract, if that’s what you really want to do.
-Stalling, though, is not a solution and it usually raises tempers all around as one party is out of contract and causing an upheaval for everyone else involved.
+You’d need to talk to your attorney about how to get out of the contract, if that’s what you really want or need to do.
+However, stalling is not a solution and it usually raises tempers all around as one party is out of contract and causing an upheaval for everyone else involved.

 If a crisis hits in the middle of escrow, such as a cancer diagnosis or death in the family or sudden unemployment, there is a way to approach this.
 Buyers and sellers can be reasonably compassionate in many cases.
+The same is true if someone gets ill from a virus – whether it’s Covid or chicken pox, a quarantine can cause an unexpected delay in escrow.
 Asking for a limited extension to deal with the crisis may be acceptable.
 Most Realtors and consumers want transparency, though, and an explanation for the requested extension of time would do a lot to sooth jitters all around.

 Being one day late on a promise may not cause the escrow to close late, but it will put a strain on the relationship between buyer and seller.
 Being out of contract on several things can fray nerves and force the other party into what feels like a corner.
 That’s never good.
 Buying and selling homes is a very stressful experience, without one party or the other dragging feet and adding to the angst.